Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-Using an alternative representation of LFSM obtained in Proposition \ref{prop:rep_lfsm}, we enhance the aforementioned regularity results and obtain a description of the multifractal spectrum of the LFSM. \begin{theorem} Let $X$ be a linear fractional stable motion parametrized by $\alpha\in\ivfo{1,2}$ and $H\in\ivoo{0,1}$.
-It satisfies almost surely for all $\sigma\in\ivffb{H-\tfrac{1}{\alpha}-1,H-\tfrac{1}{\alpha}}$,
+Using an alternative representation of LFSM presented in Proposition~\ref{prop:rep_lfsm}, we enhance the aforementioned regularity results and obtain a precise description of the multifractal structure of the LFSM. \begin{theorem} Suppose $X$ is a linear fractional stable motion parametrized by $\alpha\in\ivfo{1,2}$, $\beta_\alpha\in\ivff{-1,1}$ and $H\in\ivoo{0,1}$.
+Then, with probability one and for all $\sigma\leq H-\tfrac{1}{\alpha}$